-This structure is enables wealth creation in several ways:
+This structure enables wealth creation in several ways:

 Tax benefits: Being structured as a partnership allows many of the benefits of CRE ownership to pass through to the shareholder as K-1 investments (not 1099 investments).

 Real estate deserves liquidity, and all investors deserve access.
-Solving these two problems in the real estate market will enable a new generation of more widespread wealth creation.
+LEX's mission is to solve these two problems and enable a new generation of more widespread wealth creation.

 June 21, 2022